Tiz Zaqyah: Career

 In 2013, Tiz will be starred in Cinta Jangan Pergi drama where she will be acting besides her former lover, Remy Ishak.
 On 13 January 2013, Tiz announced on her Facebook page that she would appear in a new drama called Oh My English Season 2.
+Tiz starred in the 60-episode drama Kusinero Cinta which aired on Astro Mustika HD and Astro Maya HD.
+The drama is his co-starring with Aaron Aziz and his first co-starring with Filipino actor Jericho Rosales.
+The drama also stars Miera Leyana, Jasmin Hamid, Arash Mohd, Putri Mardiana and many more.